cbrennanpoole/Qualitative-Self/README.md

     - Demonstrate good attendance in accordance with plant attendance guidelines. • Self starter, ability to work with limited direction.
 33. Ability to present topics to small and large groups of people.
 34. Attend SES Committee Meetings.
-35. Demonstrated ability.
-`More than qualified to facilitate team-based problem-solving`<br>
+35. Demonstrated ability.`More than qualified to facilitate team-based problem-solving`<br>
     - Advanced Risk Assessment,
     - Incident Investigation and
     - Five Why methodology.
-36. Lead Gemba events.
-`work on root cause analysis.`<br>
+36. Lead Gemba events.`work on root cause analysis.`<br>
 37. First-Aid and
 `CPR trained`<br>
 38. Best practices:
 `knowledge of procurement`<br>
     - Industry and business best practices to guide thought leadership and ensure effective procurement strategies.
     - Includes the ability to recognise value creation opportunities within the supply chain.
-39. Create and manage databases.
+39. Create and manage databases.`insightful analysis`<br>
-`
-insightful analysis of database management as a proficient business analysis & data scientist `<br>
+    - of database management as a proficient business analysis & data scientist
     - Maintain, update category spend, and
     - Volumes.
-40. Executes Business Results in a
+40. Executes Business Results in a `supply - chain environment`<br>
-`
-supply - chain environment
-`<br>
 41. Enable procurement effectiveness by
     - Developing and
     - Applying tools and